How to build a pressure washer tank

 Stainless steel is often the first choice.
 It resists rust and corrosion, making it ideal for holding water and cleaning chemicals.
 I remember working on a project where we opted for stainless steel; the longevity of the container paid off in maintenance costs over time.

-See also How to change a garden hose into a pressure washer
+See also How to fit a bottle to a pressure washer

 Another option is high-density polyethylene (HDPE).
 It’s lightweight and resistant to many chemicals.
 I once built a prototype using HDPE, and the ease of handling during transport was a game changer.
 However, ensure it meets the temperature requirements of your specific application.